e-cagan/open-vocab-perception/README.md

 ### Latency is not real-time on consumer GPUs

-Per-image inference is ~550-600 ms on RTX 3050 Ti (fp32), giving ~1.8 FPS for image mode and ~15 FPS effective for video mode (with `keyframe_interval=10`).
-Real-time (30 FPS) requires either a more powerful GPU, larger keyframe intervals, or fp16 inference (planned).
+Per-image inference is ~460 ms on RTX 3050 Ti (fp16), giving ~2.2 FPS for image mode and ~15 FPS effective for video mode (with `keyframe_interval=10`).
+Real-time (30 FPS) requires a more powerful GPU or larger keyframe intervals.

 ### Mask quality varies with object size